mohamedmhussein/python-p3-cli-project-budget-tracker/README.md

 - **`update_record(model_cls, id, new_data)`**
   Updates the data of a specific record in the given model class (Expense or Category) by ID.
 Pass a dictionary new_data containing the updated values.
+- **`delete_all(delete_expenses=True, delete_categories=True)`**
+  Deletes all records from the database.
+This function allows you to remove all expense and category records or choose to delete only one type of records.
+The user can choose to either delete all the tabels records or one of the tables records.

 ## Contributing